JGABDPatel/Blog-Management-Application/README.md

     Services: Handle HTTP requests and interact with the backend API.
     State Management: Managed using RxJS for reactive programming.
     Form Handling: Utilized Angular Reactive Forms for robust form management and validation.
-    UI: Designed with Bootstrap for responsive and modern user interface.
+    UI: Designed with Bootstrap for a responsive and modern user interface.

 ### Key Components
     BlogPostsComponent: Displays a list of blog posts in a table with pagination and filtering.